This post may contain affiliate links. Please see disclosure policy here.

 - Strawberries

-- Add a little bit of cold, ice water into the mixture a tablespoon at a time and pulse until mixture turns a pale yellow and starts to clump together.
+- Add ice water into the mixture a tablespoon at a time and pulse until mixture turns pale yellow and starts to clump together.

 - Bring dough together with your hands and form into a ball, Flatten the ball and wrap in some plastic wrap and refrigerate for at least an hour or overnight.